extism/docs/docs/write-a-plugin/js-pdk.md

 ---
-title: Javascript
+title: JavaScript
 sidebar_position: 8
 ---

 > *Warning*: This PDK is in a beta state may change frequently or be missing key features.

-For now, see the [GitHub Repo](https://github.com/extism/js-pdk) for instructions.
+For now, see the repository on [GitHub](https://github.com/extism/js-pdk) for instructions.